logo

 Be able to determine how you can facilitate their progress without eliminating their accountability.

-5. Relinquishing control.
+5. Relinquishing Control.

 There are times when seizing the reins is appropriate, but on other occasions letting go can be invaluable.
 By relinquishing control, you empower employees and create opportunities for them to build confidence and self-esteem and become engaged.